tc39/notes/meetings/2016-03/march-31.md

 (a side thing, everyone says)

-MS: Wouldn't you argue, based on your stack analysis, that this means that we shouldn't make a decision based on any kind of cross-browser support of stack scraping?
+MLS: Wouldn't you argue, based on your stack analysis, that this means that we shouldn't make a decision based on any kind of cross-browser support of stack scraping?

 MM: With regard to the text that shows up in the stack.
 But with regard to whether a particular stack frame is represented or not, I actually don't know; I haven't investigated that as a separate question.
 My intuition is that there is generally pretty broad agreement that, per level of call, there is a line representing the stack frame.
 Certainly going forward, one of the things I'm concerned about is that I want to confirm is how to specify a stack trace.
 Many parts will have to be implementation-defined, but the basic issue of giving a general, predictable model about when you do and do not accumulate stack frames, I would like to have agreement is, on whether they accumulate.
 Could be opt-in or opt-out, a global switch or not, but I want to have agreement.